gecko0307/dagon-demo/README.md

 -------------
 To run the demo, a number of libraries should be installed, namely SDL2 and Freetype.
 If you don't have them installed system-wide (which is a common case on Windows), you can use the libraries provided [here](https://github.com/gecko0307/dagon/releases/tag/v0.0.2).
 Currently we provide libraries only for Windows and Linux.
 Download an archive for your system and place the `lib` folder in your project's working directory.
 Dagon will automatically detect and try to load them.
 If there are no local libraries in `lib` directory, it will use system ones.

-Binary releases of the demo already include all necessary libraries.
+Binary releases for Windows already include all necessary libraries.

 Building
 --------